sunkejl/artisan/Gitbook/DesignPattern/DesignPatternsExplainedSimply/CreationalPatterns/AbstractFactoryDesignPattern.md

 ###intent
 provide an interface for creating families of related or dependent objects without specifying their concrete classes;
-a hierarchy that encapsulates:many possible platforms,and the construction of a suite of products. the new operator considered harmful
+a hierarchy that encapsulates:many possible platforms and the construction of a suite of products. the new operator considered harmful

 ###problem